Plan one loan cancellation criteria.

 Impact on Credit Score

-When a student loan is written off in the UK, it can have implications on the borrower’s credit score.
-The cancellation of a significant debt like a student loan can affect future borrowing capabilities and financial decisions.
+When a student loan is written off in the UK, it can impact the borrower’s credit score.
+The cancellation of a significant debt like a student loan can also affect future borrowing capabilities and financial decisions.

 Repayment calculation for loans